 Approved Personal Care Attendant

 The Service and Support Animals in Stanford R&DE Student Housing policy booklet explains the distinction between service and support animals and contains further information pertaining to the process and agreement that must be in effect to have a support animal in residence.
-Request for a support animal MUST be approved and the animal must be registered with the OAE prior to admittance to a student’s assigned residence.
+A request for a support animal MUST be approved and the animal must be registered with the OAE prior to admittance to a student’s assigned residence.

 Support animals are approved to live in identified housing assignments; each time a student moves with a support animal, the student must seek approval from R&DE Student Housing.
 Support animals authorized by the OAE may not be placed in all university residences; generally, support animals are best suited to apartment-style housing.
 Individuals with OAE approved support animals are subject to the behavioral, control, sanitary, and health-related restrictions and conditions set forth in the "Service and Support Animals in Stanford R&DE Student Housing" policy booklet.
 This includes a requirement that the animal not violate reasonable expectations with regard to peace and quiet.
 Unlike service animals, support animals are not authorized for general use throughout campus.
 OAE-approved support animals are only permitted in a student’s assigned housing and nearby areas appropriate for the animal’s natural relief.
 When traveling to and from an owner’s assigned living space, support animals should be in an animal carrier or controlled by a leash or harness.
 Animals should never be in family courtyards.